Symptoms of urinary bladder cancer are not always evident. Do as your doctor about bladder cancer if you have anything like:

 Diagnosing, defining the penetration (stage) and the aggressiveness (grade) of the disease

 In order to identify the source of the symptoms, the doctor obtains general data concerning the patient’s health and performs a physical examination.
-At a later stage, the doctor may use an instrument that enables direct visualization inside the urinary bladder, during an exam called cystoscopy.
+Later, the doctor may use an instrument that enables direct visualization inside the urinary bladder, during an exam called cystoscopy.
 During this procedure, it is possible to take tissue samples of the bladder wall (biopsy), for examination under the microscope.
 In case of suspicion of tumor during Cystoscopy, a surgical removal known as Transurethral Resection (TURBT) will normally follow.
 A tissue sample is usually necessary in order to characterize the tumor (grade) and the extent to which it has penetrated into the bladder wall (stage).
 The physician may eventually refer the patient for further medical investigation including: CT, MRI, ultrasound, X-rays of the urinary tract (IVP), etc.

 Preparing for treatment